 If you’re worried about how the procedure feels, you should know that most women do not find it painful.
-Some women may find the pressure on the breast uncomfortable, but it lasts for only a few seconds.
+Some women may find the pressure on the breast uncomfortable, but it usually lasts for only a few seconds.

-FDA regulations already require that facilities provide patients a summary, in easy-to-understand language, of their mammography results within 30 days after the mammogram, and that they make reasonable attempts to communicate the results as soon as possible if indications of potential cancer are found.
+The FDA’s regulations already require that facilities provide patients a summary, in easy-to-understand language, of their mammography results within 30 days after the mammogram, and that they make reasonable attempts to communicate the results as soon as possible if indications of potential cancer are found.

 Why Is Facility Certification Important?

-Before granting approval, FDA determined there was a reasonable assurance that the new 3D devices were safe and effective for their intended use.
+Before granting approval, the FDA determined there was a reasonable assurance that the new 3D devices were safe and effective for their intended use.
 This determination was based on a review of clinical studies involving multiple radiologists and hundreds of cases.
-FDA also sought input on the safety and effectiveness of the devices from a panel of non-FDA clinical and technical experts.
+The FDA also sought input on the safety and effectiveness of the devices from a panel of non-FDA clinical and technical experts.

 Where Is the Closest Certified Facility?

-How Will the Proposed Changes Help You?
+How Will the Proposed MQSA Changes (if Finalized), Help You?

-- Strengthen FDA's ability to suspend or revoke the certificates of facilities that are noncompliant with the regulations; and
+- Strengthen the FDA's ability to suspend or revoke the certificates of facilities that are noncompliant with the regulations; and

 - Require facilities to provide mammography personnel access to their own records of MQSA-qualifying training and experience upon their reasonable request, so they may continue to provide mammography services.